-You already know basic grocery savings tips—this isn’t beans & rice.
-Crank it up to pro-level and join us in cutting another 30-40% off your grocery bill.
+You know the basics of how to save money at the grocery store; this isn’t beans & rice.
+Be an expert: cut 30-40% more off your grocery bill.
 We went from $575.80 to $339.85 per month!

 Simply leaving isn’t an option when a career defines and fulfills you.
 This is the beginning of my experience as a salaried Pharmacist-in-Charge intentionally reducing my hours in pursuit of early retirement.

 How can unmitigated lifestyle creep destory your wealth?
 A simple decision between two apartments created nearly $52k worth of opportunity cost for me.

 A deep analysis of how we—two 35 year olds in a medium cost of living city—spent $40,885 in a year.
 You’ll find frugal insights which show how we live luxuriously on a FIRE budget in the details.

 Frugal vs cheap: what’s the difference?
 Building frugality focuses on value while cheap fixes short-term issues but creates long-term problems.

 Meet Jenni, who started elementary school dreaming to be an anesthesiologist only to find herself as a debt-ridden pharmacy graduate decades later.
 It’s the story of a new American Dream.

 We worked towards retiring early for a decade and it culminated with a novel coronavirus pandemic just before our 36th birthdays.
 How’s that working out?